-The question that remains, of course, is how should you invest in such stocks?
+The question that remains, of course, is how should you invest in renewable energy stocks?
 Well, aside from targeting single stocks directly, you could also trade broader indices such as Nasdaq and the S&P 500.

 These premium indices contain a large and growing number of renewable energy and clean energy stocks, while they can also be traded via so-called “contracts for difference” (CFDs).

-This type of investment vehicle enables you to trade renewable energy and a broader range of stocks without assuming ownership of the underlying assets, while also instantly diversifying your portfolio and investment interests.
+This type of investment vehicle enables you to trade renewable energy stocks without assuming ownership of the underlying assets, while also instantly diversifying your portfolio and investment interests.